idontwanna676-ops/Ip-Pinger/README.md

-here is the code using System;
+here is the code: using System;
 using System.Net.NetworkInformation;
 using System.Net.Sockets;
 using System.Text;